kjellbuehler/kjellbuehler/README.md

 ## Hi there 👋

+- 🔭 I’m currently working on structural engineering an data analysis using python
+- 🌱 I’m currently learning object-orientated programming with Python

 <!--
 **kjellbuehler/kjellbuehler** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.